 Guests in Phuket pay a small fee for the road transfer to the dive centre in Khao Lak.
 The transfers begin in southern Phuket and (using several vans & routes) they collect Manta Queen guests along the way.
 Normally, Phuket Airport is the final pick-up point before the drive to Khao Lak.
 Guests staying in Khao Lak can get picked up for free from their hotel or resort.
 These pickups are later in the afternoon because the journey is very short.
 Manta Queen’s transfer team are all full-time employees and they only collect Manta Queen guests.
 They are not private taxi drivers and they do not pick up other members of the public or divers getting on other boats.

 There are several different itineraries available on the Manta Queen liveaboard diving fleet.
-Two boats have different 3D/3N itineraries, one boat has a 5D/5N itinerary, and the remaining four boats have the standard and most-popular 4D/4N itinerary.
+MQ2 has 3D/3N itineraries, and two boats have a 5D/5N itinerary, and the remaining boats have the standard and most-popular 4D/4N itinerary.
 All the itineraries have an evening departure, with a light meal served on board.
 The first dive is the following morning at a dive site that is not too challenging.
 Unless there are special circumstances, all of the itineraries start and finish at Khao Lak’s Tab Lamu Pier, and the final dive is at a local wreck, normally Boonsung.

 Manta Queen 2 starts the diving at Koh Bon, then moves north to Koh Tachai and Richelieu Rock.
 This 3D/3N 11-dive itinerary is perfect for divers who want the most-exciting dive sites.
 There are no beach visits on MQ2’s itinerary because Koh Bon & Richelieu Rock have no beaches, and Koh Tachai’s beach is closed to the public (2016-?).